DannyBen/jobly-book/src/usage/client/api.md

+---
+icon: dot
+---

 # Running Jobs with the API

-The API supports running jobs either by GET or by POST in the following URL
+The API supports running jobs either by GET or by POST in the following URL structure:
-structure:

 ```text
 http://localhost:3000/do/JobName